woerzberger/website.hugo/content/authors/admin/_index.md

 #- Visitors
 ---

-Since March 2018, René Wörzberger works as professor of software architectures and systems at the TH Köln (University of Applied Science).
-His research interests include software architectures with a focus on web information systems and software engineering.

-Till February 2018, he was a professor of software engineering at the Hochschule Düsseldorf, University of Applied Science.

-Till June 2017, he worked as an IT architect and project manager at Deutsche Post DHL Group for diverse web systems and as a software architect and technical project leader at NTT DATA Deutschland.
+Since 2017, I work as a professor in the field of software architectures, software systems, and software engineering.
+Prior to that, I have worked as an IT architect and project manager at Deutsche Post DHL Group and NTT Data.

-René received both his doctoral degree in 2010 and his diploma in 2004 from the RWTH Aachen University.